Language policy and planning

 Photo Janus Mortensen

-Janus Mortensen is an associate professor at CIP.
+Janus Mortensen is professor at and director of CIP.
 You can contact Janus if you would like to learn more about CIP's work within language policy and planning.
 Read more on Janus' academic profile.

 <a href="http://norden.diva-portal.org/smash/get/diva2:1203288/FULLTEXT02.pdf" title="Link til rapporten " more="More" parallel="" please="" fra="fra" 2018="">Cover af rapport